nashjc/nashjc.github.io/_posts/2023-04-01-Interest-ingCalculations.md

 We will not get into rounded computations here, but they are important when real mortgages in Canada are contracted.
-Unless the lender provides the borrower with a schedule of payments, the “rules” fall back to semi-annual or annual payments with a maximum rate prescribed at 5%. ?? check.
+Unless the lender provides the borrower with a schedule of payments, the “rules” fall back to semi-annual or annual payments with a maximum rate prescribed at 5%.

 ## Weekly mortgages